 If you have agreed anything verbally with the landlord, whether it be additional furniture, repairs or dates to pay rent, please make sure you get these in writing and signed by the landlord.
 Make sure you agree a date by which repairs and improvements will be done by, e.g. before you move in.

 Is it for a fixed term?
 Are you jointly liable with other tenants?
 Can you move out early?
-Get it checked out by the Students’ Union Advice Centre.
+Get it checked out by the Students’ Union Advice Team.

 Have you got a receipt for any money you have paid?